jinwook31/PetPlant/README.md

 ## System Flow

 ### Data Collection
-For the data collection to develop an KNN model, we used an application that receive and store the data.
+For the data collection to develop an KNN model, we used MPU6050 and Grove sound sensor and uploaded to an application that receive and store the data.
-You could launch the application by @ the ./@@ with @.
+Codes for the feather board (ESP8266), which sends the data to application, is in both './Sensor/gyro_toPythonServer' and './Sensor/sound_toPythonServer' folder.
-It save the data and export it into a csv format.
+Also, you could launch the application by @ the '' with @.
+The application save the data and export it into a csv format.

 [img]
 ![]()